Ladder99/ladder99/services/application/README.md

+# ladder99-application

-this transfers xml/json data from agent to database
+this transfers xml/json data from agent to the database

-run it separately from the docker compose apps
+run it separately from the other docker compose apps

+    sh/setups/start pi app

-it polls json data from the agent at localhost:5000, which is exposed by the compose file.
+it polls json data from the agent at localhost:5000